wolcn/flux-demo/README.md

 **Important note**

-We have found that when using a service mesh (Istio in our case) in a Kubernetes cluster where network policy support is enabled, health and readiness probes the Flux operator and controller pods will no longer be accessible and deployment will fail.
+We have found that when using a service mesh (Istio in our case) in a Kubernetes cluster where network policy support is enabled, health and readiness probes of the Flux operator and controller pods will no longer be accessible so deployment will fail.

-The reason for this is that the service mesh takes over network traffic and the IP range used by the mesh is not white-listed by any network policy so gets blocked.
+The reason for this is that the service mesh takes over network traffic and the IP range used by the mesh is not white-listed by any network policy and gets blocked.
 A network policy that allowed access to the ports used by the probes from the mesh IP address range solved the issue.

 A manifest file for the network policy is included in this repo in the folder [network](./network).

-There is very little information about this particular issue and what was there was somewhat confusing, so it's not clear how common it is and YMMV anyway.
-The solution given here is specific for our situation, but should give some useful clues about solving the issue.
+There was very little information about this particular issue and what was there was somewhat confusing, so it's not clear how common it is and YMMV anyway.
+The solution given here worked in our situation and might not be a general solution, but should give some useful clues about solving the issue.

 ## Deploying application changes